Deep Fried Pickles

 Steps to Make Deep Fried Pickles

-- Pat the pickle slices dry with paper towels and set aside.
+- Pat the dill pickle slices thoroughly with paper towels to remove excess moisture and set them aside.

-- In a large bowl, mix together flour, cornmeal, garlic powder, paprika, salt, cayenne, and black pepper.
+- Stir together the flour, cornmeal, garlic powder, paprika, salt, cayenne, and black pepper in a large mixing bowl until the seasonings are evenly distributed.

-- Heat about 1 1/2 inches of oil in a heavy pot or deep fryer to 370°F.
+- Heat a few inches of vegetable oil in a deep, heavy pot or deep fryer until it is hot enough for frying.

 Recipe Variations